Roger I de Saint-Lary: Commonwealth

-With Henri's return to France in the wake of his troubled reign as king of the Commonwealth Bellegarde was to be sent as a special ambassador to the country to smooth things over.
+With Anjou's return to France as king Henri III, Bellegarde was to be sent to the Commonwealth, as a special ambassador to the country to smooth things over.
 Accompanying him would be the Guise grandee Elbeuf.
 Their departure was however indefinitely delayed due to the dire economic straights the kingdom was in, as Henri sought desperately to float his government financially.

 Livron

 With war resumed against the politiques in 1574, in particular against Marshal Damville who based himself out of Languedoc.
 The court assembled an army 18,000 strong to head south along the Rhône and confront him.
 This army was put under the command of Bellegarde, who had recently been elevated as Marshal by the new king over the protestations of Catherine.
 In early October Bellegarde and his army besieged Le Pouzin in a costly effort that sapped the royal armies strength.
 The town subdued the army would move on to siege Livron from December to January 1575 which proved to be an even more costly effort.
 The garrison repulsed several attempted assaults and despite a visit from Henri to the siege lines, the soldiers began deserting en masse, angry at the lack of pay.
 Bellegarde had to withdraw his forces from the town before they melted away completely and received much criticism for his handling of the army.
 Bellegarde blamed the failure of the siege on a dispute between the forge masters who produced shot for the artillery and the crown.
 The crown had baulked at the prices demanded by the cartel and only when Henri threatened to remove their privileges did they agree to lower the prices of the shot, leading to much delay regarding the artillery.